cgt19bartoszekj/task-list/README.md

 ## demo
 https://cgt19bartoszekj.github.io/task-list/
 ## About this project
-This website allows you add, remove and check tasks.
+This website allows you to add, remove and check tasks.

 !["Website"](/images/website-gif.gif)